 That hyper-awareness and sensitivity make cats respond to experiences differently than other animals.
 Compared to dogs, for example, they’re more likely to hide when guests visit, refuse to use a different type of litter, or stop eating due to stress.

 So, yes.
 Your cat’s coat feels heavy when it’s wet.
-Water makes him cold.
-It removes his scent and has an odd smell of its own.
+Water makes them cold.
+It removes their scent and has an odd smell of its own.
 And it’s not a deep-seated part of the historical feline experience.

 But your cats’ intense sensitivity is why all of those factors—and perhaps others we haven’t identified yet—are so upsetting.